priyanshujain/claude-coding/README.md

-# Claude Share
+# Claude Coding

-A Claude Code plugin that exports conversation threads to shareable HTML files.
+A Claude Code plugin that exports conversation threads to shareable link via github gists and gistpreview.

 ## Features